Federal Pell Grant

 Federal Direct Loan Program

-In addition, there are several benefits in using the Direct Loan Program:
+There are several benefits in using the Direct Loan Program:

 Federal Direct Loans

-• A Federal Direct Subsidized Stafford Loan is awarded on the basis of the student's financial need and other specific eligibility requirements.
+• A Direct Subsidized Loan is awarded on the basis of the student's financial need and other specific eligibility requirements.
 The federal government does not charge interest on these loans while borrowers are enrolled at least half-time, during a six-month grace period, or during authorized periods of deferment.

-• A Federal Direct Unsubsidized Stafford Loan is not based on the student's financial need, but students must also meet specific eligibility requirements.
+• A Direct Unsubsidized Loan is not based on the student's financial need, but students must also meet specific eligibility requirements.
 Interest is charged throughout the life of the loan.
 The borrower may choose to pay the interest charged on the loan or allow the interest to be capitalized (added to the loan principal).

 Direct Loan Resource Center